CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.2.2 Windows Server 2012.md

 #### SYS.1.2.2.M14 Shutting Down Encrypted Servers and Virtual Machines (CI)

-If hard disks are encrypted to protect the confidentiality or integrity of data, ideally the key to decryption is not permanently available, but requires an administrator interaction or at least a logged technical request on the network or the AD.
+If hard disks are encrypted to protect the confidentiality or integrity of data, ideally the key to decryption is not permanently available but requires an administrator interaction or at least a logged technical request on the network or AD.
 Otherwise, an attacker or innate perpetrator can read out or manipulate the data during operation.
 For this, BitLocker or the device encryption must be activated in a mode that is not exclusively based on the TPM, and the additional key protection, such as a USB key, should not be permanently plugged.
 Although this increases the effort in operation, but represents a much higher hurdle for attackers.

 3 Further information
 ------------------------------